amypeniston/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='general'>General Questions:</a>

 * **What did you learn yesterday/this week?**
-  * So much, it's not even funny :)
 * **What excites or interests you about coding?**
-  * The ability to accomplish a task that would be either extremely difficult or time consuming with just a few lines of code.
-That nothing is ever "finished"; projects, frameworks, even entire languages evolve over time.
+  * How different languages differ in their implementation of functionality; uncovering quirks; the evolution of syntax as languages evolve.
 * **What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?**
-  * UI: if it's possible to make a design simpler- I will! minimalism in design, large font size, large buttons, clean and easy to read, removing clutter on small screens
+  * UI: simplicity of design, legibility, minimalism
-  * Security: Wordpress admin privileges, hashed passwords, session storage, would like to learn more about this field
+  * Security: Wordpress admin privileges, 2-factor authentication, never letting credit card information touch the server, OAuth - would like to learn more about this field
-  * Performance: CSS sprites to improve load times, Google developer tools to assess latency, compressed images (would like to learn more about SVGs)
+  * Performance: Google developer tools to assess latency, compressed stylesheets, initial loading of essential CSS styles, lazy-loading, targeted loading of retina images
-  * SEO: descriptive titles, keywords in header tags
+  * SEO: descriptive titles, keywords in header tags and throughout body content, sitemaps, robots.txt
-  * Maintainability: commented code, organized directories, smart file naming conventions, hierarchical CSS (would like to develop a better system here)
+  * Maintainability: organized code, file naming conventions, bower 3rd party library management, unit testing
-  * Technology: resolution considerations affect images, data limitations on mobile browsers, compatibility across devices
+  * Technology: data limitations on mobile browsers, compatibility across devices, Wordpress for admin management
 * **Talk about your preferred development environment.
 (OS, Editor or IDE, Browsers, Tools, etc.)**
-  * OS: I run both Mac OS X Yosemite and Windows 7.
-I've worked with Linux in the past, but not in depth.
+  * I work both on Mac and Windows.
+I have experience using Linux in the past, but not in depth.
-  * Editor: Sublime Text 3- It's clean, works with Emmet and a variety of other packages and is highly customizable.
+  * Editor: Atom & Sublime Text
-  * IDE/Browser/Tools: I use Codekit on my Mac for pre-processing and browser refreshing.
+  * IDE/Browser/Tools: Codekit on my Mac for pre-processing and browser refreshing.
 MAMP for the local server.
 On Windows I use WAMP paired with Prepos.
+Familiar with Xcode and Netbeans for C and Java compiling.
 * **What is version control and which system are you most familiar with?**
-  * Personally, I'm most familiar with git.
+  * Git
   * Version control is a method of keeping track of changes to a file (or set of files).
 It allows you to revert to previous states, record modifications and recover from issues, should they arise.
   * The most basic form of a VCS is to locally copy file directories, labeling with a timestamp, as a project progresses.
 This is often error prone and difficult to maintain.
   * To deal with this, programmers created the first iteration of VCSs using local databases that kept track of revisions.
-Today, the MAC OS X operating system developer tools comes preinstalled with one variation of this VCS called RCS.
+Today, the Mac OS developer tools come preinstalled with one variation of this VCS called RCS.
 It works by keeping patch sets that contain the differences between files.
   * The next iteration of VCSs were Centralized Version Control Systems (CVCSs), which employ a central server and allow for collaboration between multiple developers.
 Examples of CVCSs include CVS, Subversion, and Perforce.
 All enable developers to check out files from a central repository and are easier to administer than databases of changes stored locally on each machine.
 Both CVCSs and local VCSs run the risk of total data loss should either point of storage fail.
   * Distributed Version Control Systems (DVCSs) safeguard against file loss by cloning repositories in their entirety to each client.
 This means that if any server dies, any of the client repositories can be copied back up to restore the data.
 Examples of DVCSs include Git, Mercurial, Bazaar and Darcs.
 * **Can you describe your workflow when you create a web page?**